The Sumsub Story

 New Challenges and Opportunities

 2022 proved to be a transformative year on many fronts.
-Early investors, such as Mr. Perekopsky, exited Sumsub, allowing the founders to consolidate their ownership of the company.
+Early investors, such as Ilya Perekopsky, exited Sumsub, while the founders retained a controlling ownership stake in the company.

-In March 2022, in response to the Russian invasion of Ukraine, Sumsub ceased its Russian operations, abandoning its local market leadership.
-The founders chartered emergency flights from Russia and facilitated the relocation of remaining team members from Ukraine and Belarus.
+In March 2022, in response to the Russian invasion of Ukraine, Sumsub ceased its Russian operations, abandoning its local market positions.
+The founders chartered emergency flights from Russia and facilitated the relocation of the remaining team members from Ukraine and Belarus.

 As the world changed, the company evolved as well.
-It transformed from a point solution—a solely KYC vendor—into a comprehensive onboarding orchestration platform and introduced a robust transaction monitoring solution.
+It transformed from a point solution—a document IDV vendor—into a comprehensive onboarding orchestration platform and introduced a robust transaction monitoring solution.

-Despite the very weak market environment in the fintech and crypto sectors in 2022, revenue nearly doubled.
-The year ended with Sumsub raising its Series B round, securing a multi-million dollar financial boost for the coming years from a corporate VC fund.
+Despite a weak market environment in the fintech and crypto sectors in 2022, revenue nearly doubled.
+The year ended with Sumsub raising its Series B round, securing a multi-million-dollar financial boost for the coming years from a corporate VC fund.

 Current State